EXPLORE YOUR JEWISH INTERESTS AND DEEPEN YOUR JEWISH KNOWLEDGE

 at TEMPLE BETH SHOLOM

-What is Happening this Winter in Adult Education?
+What is Happening in Adult Education?

 Everyone is welcome at all adult education sessions: congregational members and the community at large, Jews and non-Jews.
 Classes are free, though donations are always welcome.
 For more information, contact Sarah Bochenek, VP for Education, at firstname.lastname@example.org.
 We look forward to studying with you!